 Four Channel Planes¶

-The most common sort of fixed wing plane is a 4 channel plane.
+The most common type of fixed wing plane is a 4 channel plane.
 As the name implies, it has 4 output channels, and they control the roll, pitch, yaw, and throttle independently.

-These are the default outputs for APM:Plane as it is such a common setup.
+These are the default outputs for Arduplane as it is such a common setup.
 It is commonly referred to as an AETR setup.

 Setting Up Your Plane¶

 The most important step to setting up the plane is having the correct inputs, outputs, and reversals.
 Inputs are covered on the RC input setup page.
 After the RC inputs are configured, configure the outputs.

 Make sure the AHRS_ORIENT is set correctly for the autopilot.
 If it is incorrect, this setup will fail, and the plane may crash upon entry into any stabilize mode.

 Servo cables can be connected to any output of the autopilot, but using the default channels 1-4 listed below is recommended.
 Set the SERVOn_FUNCTIONS to the appropriate values.

 Most 4-channel aircraft utilize a Y-splitter for ailerons.
 It works well if the servos have equal travel ranges and mirrored movement.
 If you wish to set the trim, max, or min values for each aileron servo independently, then use another output like channel 5 for the second aileron.
 Be sure to set that channel’s function correctly (4).
 This principle applies to any additional servo or motor output.